glamp/coffee-script-for-r/README.md

 *NOTE: This is just as spec.
 If you're interested in working on this with me, email me at lamp.greg@gmail.com*

-# An unnamed spec for a language that makes R more familiar looking
+# A spec for an unnamed language that makes R more familiar looking

 ## Coffee-Script for R
 A language that allows you to take advantage of the vastness of R but that makes the syntax a little bit easier to stomach.